drivendataorg/nasa-airport-config-runtime/README.md

 ```
 $ make test-submission
 ```

-This unzips `submission/submission.zip` in the root directory of the container, and then runs `main.py`.
-The container [entrypoint](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/runtime/entrypoint.sh) takes care of iterating over the dataset, running your `main.py` at each iteration, and compiling the individual predicitions into a single CSV for scoring.
+This unzips `submission/submission.zip` in the root directory of the container, and then runs the container entrypoint [entrypoint](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/runtime/entrypoint.sh), which iterates over the dataset, runs your `main.py` at each iteration, and compiles the individual predicitions into a single CSV for scoring.
 The final submission is saved out to `submission/submission.csv.zip` on your local machine.

 > Remember that `codeexecution/data` is a mounted version of what you have saved locally in `runtime/data`.
 In the official code execution platform, `codeexecution/data` will contain the actual test features.
+> Also be aware that some of the file restrictions in place in the actual code execution environment are not enforced in the local environment.
+For example, in the local environment, your code can access `/clouddata`, which is blocked in the actual code execution environment.

 When you run `make test-submission` the logs will be printed to the terminal and written out to `submission/log.txt`.
 If you run into errors, use the `log.txt` to determine what changes you need to make for your code to execute successfully.
 For an example of what the logs look like when the full process runs successfully, see [`example_log.txt`](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/example_log.txt).

 ### Scoring your predictions

-We have provided a [metric script](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/scripts/metric.py) to calculate the competition metric in the same way scores will be calculated in the DrivenData platform.
-The development dataset includes test labels, allowing your to score:
+We have provided a [scoring script](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/scripts/score.py) to calculate the competition metric in the same way scores will be calculated in the DrivenData platform.
+Both the fake dataset and development dataset include test labels, allowing you to score your predictions (although the actual scores won't be very meaningful).

-1. After running the above, the predictions generated by your code should be saved to `submission/submission.csv.zip`.
+1. After running your submission, the predictions generated by your code should be saved to `submission/submission.csv.zip`.
-2. Make sure the development labels are saved in `runtime/data/test_labels.csv`.
+2. Make sure the simulated test labels are saved in `runtime/data/test_labels.csv`.
-3. Run `scripts/metric.py` on your predictions:
+3. Run `scripts/score.py` on your predictions:

 ```
-python scripts/metric.py
+python scripts/score.py
 2022-02-03 10:32:38.116 | INFO     | __main__:main:35 - Airport scores:
 {
   "katl": 0.15841057013179075,